-This consists of four papers: one for pure maths content and one for each applied maths unit covered.
+This consists of four papers: one for pure maths content and one for each optional^{} unit covered.
+Choice of optional units may change each year, depending on the needs and interests of the teaching group.

-- Paper 1: Core Pure (2 hours 40 minutes) - Paper 2: Modelling With Algorithms (1 hour 15 minutes) - Paper 3: Numerical Methods (1 hour 15 minutes) - Paper 4: Mechanics A (1 hour 15 minutes)
+- Paper 1: Core Pure (2 hours 40 minutes) - Paper 2: Modelling With Algorithms (1 hour 15 minutes) - Paper 3: Numerical Methods (1 hour 15 minutes) - Paper 4: Extra Pure (1 hour 15 minutes)